+Depending on your equipment package, your vehicle may be equipped with auxiliary A/C-heater controls.
 The auxiliary A/C-heater feature provides increased capacity to quickly heat or cool the vehicle.
 Besides the driver's control panel for the front seat occupants, the second row auxiliary A/C-heater controls allow the rear passengers to control the temperature in the rear of the vehicle through a second control panel above the second row, or in the floor console.

-Your auxiliary A/C controls may be located in the floor console, or located in the overhead console.
+If your vehicle is equipped with auxiliary A/C controls, they may be located in the floor console, or located in the overhead console.